 How Can I Invest in Faith Based Investments?

-If you are convicted and want to move forward with investing in Faith Based Investments, your ability to do so has improved a great deal over the past 10 years.
+If you are convicted and want to move forward with investing in Faith Based Investments, it has become much easier to do over the past 10 years.

 Once you have determined what is most important to you, then determine how to screen your investment options.
 This is the main stumbling block that has limited investors in the past.
 Thankfully, technology has made this easier than ever before.